MetOffice/mule/mule/docs/source/user_guide_basics.rst

 ----------
 Having worked through this section you should now be familiar with the basic elements of the API - you should be able to interrogate a file to access and modify its header values, and write it to a new file.
-In the next part of this guide we will apply this to a few example cases.